-Thanks to UNMAS coordinating, advising and training mine action actors, as well as UNMAS removing landmines, ERW and IEDs from homes, roads, bridges, hospitals and schools, families can return home and access health care, children can go to school, water points are made accessible and fields become productive.
-Peacekeepers and humanitarian workers can safely reach the places where they are needed most.
+UNMAS coordinates, advises, and trains mine action practitioners, and removes landmines, ERW and IEDs from homes, roads, bridges, hospitals, and schools, making it possible for families to return to home, children to go to school, for communities to rebuild and recommence commercial activities.
+Mine action makes it possible for peacekeepers and humanitarian workers to safely reach the places where they are needed most.
 UNMAS operates under United Nations legislative mandates of both the General Assembly and the Security Council and responds to specific requests from affected Member States, and/ or the United Nations Secretary-General or designated officials.
 UNMAS is a specialized, agile organization, which delivers concrete results in dynamic and challenging operating environments across the world.
-UNMAS implements a needs-driven and people-centred approach and is guided by humanitarian principles.
+UNMAS is guided by humanitarian principles.

-In recent years, UNMAS has supported and continues to provide assistance in Abyei, Afghanistan, Burkina Faso, the Central African Republic, Colombia, Cyprus, Darfur, the Democratic Republic of the Congo, Iraq, Lebanon, Libya, Mali, Nigeria, the State of Palestine, Somalia, South Sudan, Sudan, Syria and the Territory of Western Sahara.
-UNMAS deployments are implemented through the United Nations Office for Project Services (UNOPS).
+UNMAS works in Abyei, Afghanistan, Burkina Faso, the Central African Republic, Colombia, Cyprus, the Democratic Republic of the Congo, Ethiopia, Iraq, Lebanon, Libya, Mali, Niger, Nigeria, the State of Palestine, Somalia, South Sudan, Sudan, Syria and the Territory of Western Sahara.
+Many UNMAS deployments are implemented through the United Nations Office for Project Services (UNOPS).
 UNMAS activities are primarily financed through two funding mechanisms: